exNihlio/terraform/README.md

 ## What is this?

-Terraform code, for building projects in AWS.
+Terraform code, for building projects; mostly in AWS.

 ## What is it for?